Large-scale JPEG steganalysis using hybrid deep-learning framework: Experimental results

-Our implementation was based on the publicly available Caffe toolbox~\cite{jia_arxiv_2014} with our implemented hand-crafted convolutional layer~(with $5 \times 5$ DCT basis patterns) and Q\&T layer according to \eqref{eq:2.1-8}.
-Our proposed models were trained using mini-batch stochastic gradient descent with ``step'' learning rate starting from 0.01~(stepsize: 5000; weight\_decay: 0.0005; gamma: 0.9) and a momentum fixed to 0.9.
+Our implementation was based on the publicly available Caffe toolbox~\cite{jia_arxiv_2014} with our implemented hand-crafted convolutional layer~(with $5 \times 5$ DCT basis patterns) and Q\&T layer according to \eqref{eq:2.1-qt}.
+Our proposed models were trained using mini-batch stochastic gradient descent with ``step'' learning rate starting from 0.001~(stepsize: 5000; weight\_decay: 0.0005; gamma: 0.9) and a momentum fixed to 0.9.
 The batch size in the training procedure was 64 and the maximum number of iterations was set to $20 \times 10^4$.
+In each experiment, we tested the trained model in the corresponding standalone testing set every $10,000$ iterations, and reported the best testing accuracy in $20 \times 10^4$ iterations.
+Please note that as later shown in Fig.~\ref{fig:4}, when trained on a large-scale dataset such as basic500K, our proposed framework exhibited good convergence and stability after less than $5 \times 10^4$ iterations.
+Therefore validation set was omitted for the sake of resources saving.
+The source code and auxiliary materials are available for download from GitHub~\footnote{\url{https://github.com/tansq/hybrid_deep_learning_framework_for_jpeg_steganalysis}}.

 J-UNIWARD~\cite{holub_eurasip_2014}, UERD~\cite{guo_tifs_2015} and UED~\cite{guo_tifs_2014}, the three state-of-the-art JPEG steganographic schemes, were our attacking targets in the experiments.
 The default parameters of the three steganographic schemes were adopted in our experiments.
 50\% cover images were randomly selected from basic50K, basic500K, and basic5000K, respectively.
 They constituted the training set along with their corresponding stego images.
 The rest 50\% cover-stego pairs in the dataset were for testing.
 We further guaranteed that the cover images included in an arbitrary training set of the three datasets would not appear in any of the three testing sets.